recursivelabsai/NeurIPS-Submission-Case-Study/submitted/neurips.pareto-lang.md

 # `pareto-lang`

-# An Emergent Recursive Diagnostic Language for Interpretability and Alignment in Transformer Architectures
+# A Symbolic Operating System for Recursive Interpretability, Alignment, and Collapse Control in Transformer Models

 </div>